 I’ve never come across chocolate and tahini as a pairing before, let alone in a muffin.
 But with the other ingredients, I can see how they could be a rich and decadent muffin that is sure to make your morning!

-These easy gluten-free vegan chocolate muffins are rich and satisying, plus refined sugar free.
+These easy gluten-free vegan chocolate muffins are rich and satisfying, plus refined sugar free.
 Even if they’re super decadent, you don’t have to feel bad about enjoying them with all the healthy ingredients used to make them.

 This paleo chocolate banana muffin recipe is packed with banana flavor and goodness!
 If you like a dense (a good dense) muffin, this one is for you.